Soy Glazed Sugar Snap Peas

 - Freshly ground black pepper to taste

 - Cut each snow peas in half crosswise, on the diagonal.

 - Heat the butter in a large skillet over medium-high heat until just melted.
-Add the snow peas and stir-fry 1 minute.
+Add the sugar snap peas and stir-fry 1 minute.
 Add the soy sauce and the lemon juice and bring to a simmer, stirring, until the liquid reduces to a thin glaze.
 Cook, stirring, until the peas are tender but still crisp, about 2 minutes.
 Season with the pepper and serve.